moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 ## 4.1 Biomass Carbon: The Biomas Carbon is further subdivided into:

-#####4.1.1 Above Ground Live Biomass:
+###4.1.1 Above Ground Live Biomass:
-This directory conains a zip file( AboveGroundLiveBiomassTiles.zip) with dataset on all living biomass above the soil including stem, stump, branches, bark, seeds and foliage.
+This directory contains a zip file( AboveGroundLiveBiomassTiles.zip) with a dataset on all living biomass above the soil including stem, stump, branches, bark, seeds, and foliage.

-##### 4.1.2 Avitabile Pan Tropical Biomass:
+### 4.1.2 Avitabile Pan Tropical Biomass:
 This directory contains Avitabile's Above ground biomass geotiff and zip files

-##### 4.1.3 Geo Carbon Global Forest Biomass Maps:
+### 4.1.3 Geo Carbon Global Forest Biomass Maps:
-Contains geo carbon geotiff and zip file maps(global forest biomass, above ground biomass, and forest above ground biomass)
+Contains geo carbon geotiff and zip file maps(global forest biomass, above-ground biomass, and forest above-ground biomass)

-##### 4.1.4 Global Biomass
+### 4.1.4 Global Biomass
-This directory has 03 global biomass subdirectories containing tiles for above ground biomass, growing stock volums and originals.
-The file names in these sub directories directly imply the tiles of interest.
+This directory has 03 global biomass subdirectories containing tiles for above-ground biomass, growing stock volumes, and originals.
+The file names in these subdirectories directly imply the tiles of interest.

-### 4.2 Forest
+## 4.2 Forest
 This directory contains subdirectories:

-##### 4.2.1 Managed Forest Concessions:
+### 4.2.1 Managed Forest Concessions:
 Within this directory there are files containing managed forest concessions of 10 countries including the global geojson file for managed forest concessions.
 These files have the following properties.
   **id,	OBJECTID,	country,	name,	company,	group_comp,	group_coun,	legal_term,	status,	province,	source,	last_updat,	Shape_Leng,	AREA_GEO,	Shape_Length,	Shape_Area, and	geometry**